© Mindy Chung Wai Meng | Dreamstime.com

 However, high doses of magnesium from dietary supplements or medications could potentially pose health risks.
 Although a partial list, the following wholesome foods high in magnesium provide excellent bang for your buck.

-Reach for Magnesium-Rich Fruits and Vegetables
+Fruits and Vegetables High in Magnesium

 Green leafy vegetables are your best bet when it comes to magnesium and you don’t need to count calories.
 In fact, the USDA recommends you fill half your plate with vegetables at every meal.
 Half a cup of boiled spinach will give you 78 mg, so load up on Popeye’s foodstuff.
 Spinach also contains vitamin-K, which is a friend of magnesium—these nutrients work together, making it even better for you.
 In terms of fruits, one cup of cubed avocado will give you 44 mg, while one medium banana will give you 32 mg.
 Fresh guacamole, or a sliced banana topped with pure peanut butter make nice magnesium-rich snacks.

-- Enjoy legumes for lunch.
 Don’t underestimate the power of legumes.
 Beans are a good source of magnesium.
 Half a cup of cooked black beans will provide you with 60 mg, half a cup of cooked kidney beans with 35 mg, and half a cup of delicious edamame (shelled soybeans) with 50 mg.
 Top your salads with edamame, and make a delicious legume soup for lunch!

 Two tablespoons of smooth peanut butter will give you 49 mg—be sure to choose those that are free of added oils, sugars, and other additives.
 Consume nuts and seeds in moderation (roughly a small handful at most per day) as they are high in calories and saturated fats.
 Enjoy them in trail mixes and granola bars.

-- Consider a dollop of dairy.
 Some dairy products, like yogurt, are good sources of magnesium.
 Eight ounces of plain, low-fat yogurt yields 42 mg of magnesium, not to mention over 400 mg of magnesium’s counterpart—calcium.
 Seek out organic, unsweetened, probiotic varieties for healthier options.
 Enjoy a delicious yogurt parfait with sliced banana and berries or dollop yogurt on your unsweetened cereal with a touch of honey.